Coronation Carpet

-The Coronation Carpet is a Persian carpet owned by the Danish Royal Family.
+The Coronation Carpet is a Persian carpet owned by the Danish royal family.
 It is stored at Rosenborg Castle in Copenhagen.
-According to the Royal Danish Collections, the carpet was made in Isfahan in the 17th century.
+According to the Royal Danish Collections, the carpet was made in Isfahan, capital of Safavid Iran, in the 17th century.
 The size is 12 feet, 2 inches by 17 feet, 1 inch.
 As the name suggests, it is the carpet on which Danish kings were anointed.

 The carpet is made of silk pile and gold and silver threads.

 The Coronation Carpet is only shown to the public once a year during Easter together with a small group of chenille carpets.